aeslaughter/postdoc/README.md

-This repository contains the source code for the research conducted by Andrew E Slaughter while a National Science Founcation Postdoctoral Fellow at Cornell University.
+This repository contains the source code for the research conducted by Andrew E Slaughter while a National Science Founcation Postdoctoral Fellow at Cornell University from Sept.
+1, 2011 to Mar.
+31, 2013.

-This project is curently under development and until the findings are published the code is remaining in a private repository.
-The gh-pages branch also contains the website for the project that provides additional details (http://aeslaughter.github.com/postdoc/).
-For information regarding the author of this project visit http://aeslaughter.github.com.
+This project is no longer under development and was cut short due to a job opportunity.